Crowder scores season-high 21, Suns blow out Pelicans 111-86

 Johnson was credited with two points after Williamson was called for goal-tending at the third quarter buzzer, which put the Suns ahead 100-61.
 Both teams played mostly reserves in the fourth quarter.

-Phoenix earned its big halftime lead despite the star backcourt of Chris Paul and Devin Booker combining for just seven points.
-Paul finished with nine points and nine assists.
+Phoenix earned its big halftime lead despite the backcourt of Paul and Booker combining for just seven points.
+Paul finished with nine points and nine assists while Booker had eight points.

 Crowder made all three of his 3-point attempts in the first half and led the Suns with 15 points.
 Bridges and Ayton both had 11.